Code-Institute-Submissions/Forgottenit-Quiz-Project_DecResub/README.md

 <img src = "DOCS/amIresponsive.png">

 # Goal
-The Goal of this site is to have a quiz from which the user may pick their own categories from a wide variety of options and play a multiple choice quiz.
+The goal of this site is to have a quiz from which the user may pick their categories from a wide variety of options and play a multiple-choice quiz.

 # UX
 ## User Goals
 -	Play a quiz that has a large variety of options
 -	Be easy to use
 -	Display when the answer is correct
--	Give an option to reveal the answers
+-   Give the option to reveal the answers
 - 	Keep a track of your score
--   Display Correct Answers if User gives incorrect answer
+-   Display Correct Answers if the User gives an incorrect answer
 -   Have Easy to Read instructions and Rules

 ## User Stories